Sam Brownback: Tenure

-Brownback was a member of the Judiciary Committee, the Senate Appropriations Committee (where he chaired the Subcommittee on District of Columbia when the Republicans were in the majority), the Joint Economic Committee, and the Commission on Security and Cooperation in Europe, also known as the Helsinki Commission, which he at one time chaired.
+Brownback was a member of the Judiciary Committee, the Appropriations Committee (where he chaired the Subcommittee on District of Columbia when the Republicans were in the majority), the Joint Economic Committee, and the Commission on Security and Cooperation in Europe, also known as the Helsinki Commission, which he at one time chaired.
 The Helsinki Commission monitors compliance with international agreements reached in cooperation with Organization for Security and Co-operation in Europe.

 In 2000, Brownback and Congressman Chris Smith led the effort to enact the Trafficking Victims Protection Act.
 President Clinton signed the legislation in October 2000.
 According to Christianity Today, the stronger enforcement increased the number of U.S. federal trafficking cases eightfold in the five years after enactment.

 By August 12, 2007, in the 110th Session of Congress, Brownback had missed 123 votes due to campaigning (39.7 percent)–surpassed only by Tim Johnson (D) of South Dakota who due to a critical illness had missed 100% of the votes of the 110th Session, and John McCain (R) of Arizona with 149 votes missed due to campaigning (48.1 percent).

-By April 2012, Brownback had an approval rating of 34 percent according to a Survey USA Poll.
-A Republican polling company found his approval rating to be 51 percent in May 2012.
-In November 2015, Brownback had an approval rating of 26 percent according to a Morning Consult poll, the lowest among all governors in the United States.

 In 2006, Brownback blocked a confirmation vote on a George W. Bush federal appeals court nominee from Michigan, judge Janet T. Neff.
-He objected to her joining the bench solely for her having attended a same-sex commitment ceremony in Massachusetts in 2002 which involved a next door neighbor who was a close childhood friend of Neff's daughters.
-His action had blocked confirmation votes on an entire slate of appointments that already had been approved by a bipartisan group of Senators.
-In July 2007, he finally lifted his block that had prevented the vote, and the Senate confirmed her by 83–4.
+He objected to her joining the bench solely because she attended a same-sex commitment ceremony in Massachusetts in 2002 that involved a next-door neighbor who was a close childhood friend of Neff's daughters.
+Brownback's action blocked confirmation votes on an entire slate of appointments that had been approved by a bipartisan group of senators.
+In July 2007, Brownback lifted the block that had prevented the vote, and the Senate confirmed Neff by an 83–4 vote.
 Brownback was joined in opposition by just three other conservatives, then-Senators Jim Bunning, Jon Kyl, and Mel Martinez.

+In the mid-1990s, Brownback hired Paul Ryan as his chief legislative director.
+Ryan later became a member of Congress, vice-presidential candidate, and Speaker of the U.S. House of Representatives.